This was originally a Twitter thread, posted on 22 APR 02019.

 Their experiences, if they are of the same race, nationality, gender, class, and socioeconomic status, are likely to be far more similar than different.

-But that similarity is primarily the effect of all of the other axes.
+But that similarity is primarily the effect of all of the other axes, not their temporal location.

 Growing up in abject rural poverty versus extremely affluent, urban Old Money Knickerbocker society is a bigger divide, even if both people were born on the exact same day.

 Generational Theory exists primarily as a marketing tool, and as media frame, because it’s easier to market goods & services to generally similar groups of people.

 Generational Theory is also the result of the homogeneity in media markets that evolved in the mid 20th century.